 Relevant documents to be produced by the Benefits Management Office in mediation are limited to medical records, claim forms, medical bills, explanation of benefits, and recommendation to and decision of the Benefits Committee regarding the claim.
-This definition of relevant records to be produced by the Benefits Management Office does not preclude the Lodge from subpoenaing additional relevant documentation in response to the scheduling of an arbitration of a grievance.
+This definition of relevant records to be produced by the Benefits Management Office does not preclude the Lodge from subpoening additional relevant documentation in response to the scheduling of an arbitration of a grievance.

 Step Three: Arbitration.
 If the grievance is not resolved at Step Two, the Lodge upon written request within thirty (30) days of the date of mediation, may demand arbitration.
 The Mediator shall not be selected as the Arbitrator for the same case.
 The arbitration hearing shall be scheduled to commence within thirty (30) days of the selection of the Arbitrator unless the parties agree otherwise.
 Within ten (10) days of the Lodge's demand for arbitration, the Employer and Lodge shall attempt to mutually agree upon an Arbitrator.
-If they fail to agree, a list of seven qualified neutrals shall be requested from the American Arbitration.
+If they fail to agree, a list of seven qualified neutrals shall be requested from the American Arbitration Association.
 Within five (5) days after receipt of the list, the parties shall select an Arbitrator.
 Both the Employer and the Lodge shall alternately strike names from the list.
 The remaining person shall be the Arbitrator.

-Section 9.6 - Suspension Grievances.
+Section 9.6 - Suspension Grievances

-Grievances challenging a recommendation for suspension (excluding Summary Punishment except as specified in Section 7.2 and suspensions accompanied by a recommendation for separation) will comply with the following procedures:
+Grievances challenging reprimands and recommendations for suspension (excluding Summary Punishment except as specified in Section 7.2 and suspensions accompanied by a recommendation for separation) will comply with the following procedures:

-A. Suspensions from Sixteen (16) to Thirty (30) Days.
+A. Reprimands and Suspensions from One (1) to Ten (10) Days

-Officers who receive a recommendation for discipline from sixteen (16) to thirty (30) days as a result of a sustained Complaint Register investigation (CR#) shall have one of four options.
-Within ten (10) working days of receiving the recommendation for discipline the officer(s) shall elect one of the following options:
+Officers who receive a reprimand or a recommendation for suspension from one (1) to ten (10) days as a result of a sustained Complaint Register investigation (CR#) shall have one of two (2) options.
+Within ten (10) working days of receiving the reprimand or recommendation for discipline, the Officer shall elect one of the following options: